Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding

 For each session, we also recorded audio and screen activity, capturing both the dashboard interactions and the participants' think-aloud comments.
 Responses to the pre-questionnaire and the follow-up interview were also documented.
 The recordings were later analyzed qualitatively to identify task-solving strategies and modality choices.

-For each task we recorded whether it was solved, the modality and any switches between modalities, the \sysName features that participants engaged with, and their rationales for switching.
-In their post task interview, we collected qualitative data on their preferred modality, their perceived guidance and autonomy and their experience compared to their previous onboarding experiences.
-The time taken to complete a task was not taken into account as it depends heavily on how participants understood the task phrasing and their familiarity with various modalities.
+For each task we recorded whether participants successfully completed it and whether they used the provided onboarding material or assistance.
+For participants using \sysName, we also noted the modality, any switches between modalities, the features participants engaged with, and their rationales for switching.

+After each task, we conducted brief interviews with the participants to gather qualitative feedback on their perceived level of guidance and autonomy.
+For the \sysName group, we also asked about their preferred modalities and their experiences compared to prior onboarding approaches.
+The time required to complete a task was not taken into account, as it depends heavily on participants' understanding of the tasks and their familiarity with the various modalities.